Alvarez dominates Ryder in Mexico homecoming

 Boxing fans are calling for a mouth-watering clash against former world champion David Benavidez.
 The undefeated American has 23 knockout wins in 27 fights.

-Alvarez says he wants to avenge his defeat against Bivol and become a two-time light-heavyweight champion.
+Alvarez said he wants to avenge his defeat against Bivol and become a two-time light-heavyweight champion.

+"Same rules, same terms, same everything," Alvarez said, dismissing the idea of Bivol moving down in weight.

 There are not many contests where Alvarez would go in as the underdog, but the classy Bivol was a clear winner in the first fight.